 Crop: So happy to have a place for cold pressed fresh juices.
 Crop has so many different juice options from your all in greens to fruity blends.
 We are big fans of the micro greens.
 Let’s not forget that they also make incredible smoothies that are thick and delicious with a variety of different options from chocolaty to fruity.
 A new addition to this juice shop is their baked gluten-free donuts that can be brought into the downtown location on Thursdays and Saturdays.

 Paleo Connection: We discovered this spot last year.
-A well rounded heart paleo meal is always available on the menu.
+A well rounded hearty paleo meal is always available on the menu.
 In fact there are about three option on rotation and you are going to be full!
 They source quality meats and load the plate with good veggies and healthy fats.

 Ionies: If you are looking for a raw vegan meal, treat or smoothie this is a cute little cafe in an old house.
 They also offer a variety of wellness services including reiki, rolfing, acupuncture and massage.

 Cheese Louise: It has become a bit of a tradition to grab a cheese platter at this cute cheese shop that sources local artisan cheeses.
-We usually just opt for goat and sheep cheese and bring our own grain-free crackers from simple mills.
+We usually just opt for goat and sheep cheese and bring our own grain-free crackers from Simple Mills.
 We have a glass of wine and it a great appetizer before dinner.
 If you are just looking to source some good cheese you can grab that too along with provisions.

 Indigenous: Right in the heart of the Towls Court this quaint restaurant is a great place for a date night.
 The menu is limited, but they do source high quality ingredients.
 The salads were delicious, but my biggest complaint is that you can’t make any modifications.
 Never a good thing for me.

 Evergreen: This restaurant is located about 30 minutes from downtown Sarasota (we went on the way to the hot springs).
 This is the kind of place that you can go to anytime and bring anyone with you.
 They have it all.
-They also source amazing ingredients and you can pretty get anything from a wrap, to a burger and “oven baked” fries.
+They also source amazing ingredients and you can pretty much get anything from a wrap, to a burger and “oven baked” fries.
 They definitely are health minded and you are in good hands!

-Sarasota Farmer Market (Downtown): This market is every Saturday right downtown near Whole Foods.
+Sarasota Farmer’s Market (Downtown): This market is every Saturday right downtown near Whole Foods.
 It is loaded with amazing vendors and there’s always live music and a good vibe.
 Get there early!
 (Vendors to check out: Fermentlicious, Jubilee Organics, Homestead Hydro Farm, Flex Bar, Worden’s Farm)

 Phillippi Farmhouse Market: This market is located along 41 Tamiami south.
 We love riding our bikes there as it’s a good distance away.
 It’s quite small, so down’t count on it for your full grocery shop but you will likely come away with some local honey and other fun crafts.